Configuration

 Note

-Confluence Server/DC does not support setting a version comment for the first/new page revision.
+Confluence Data Center does not support setting a version comment for the first/new page revision.

 A string value to be added as a comment to Confluence’s version history.